Give me some frogs.

 thats an odd afr. idles quite lean and clearing the self-learn made it worse (cos the o2 ain't there to correct it), low/mid throttle abit rich but at WOT throughout the rev its like +14.7afr till it begins to richen up at the very high end that must be too lean and wrong?

-yea the scratches do appear quite deepi doubt if the angle matters much paul, but yours do look very coarse eh ! and i struggle with the damn ratchet clamp too if the ring end matches the inner overlap they stick eh i usually turn the compressor if that happens
+i doubt if the angle matters much paul, but yours do look very coarse eh ! and i struggle with the damn ratchet clamp too if the ring end matches the inner overlap they stick eh i usually turn the compressor if that happens

-gonna have to be a custom made compressorthe bottom of the taper will be the same size as the bore eh paul, and the top will be the same size as the unsprung rings.
+the bottom of the taper will be the same size as the bore eh paul, and the top will be the same size as the unsprung rings.

 but i still think is a tension issue personally mate, the oil rings should have smoothed away some of those scratches by now and shown a load of shine patches like my corsa piston one did, but they are only riding over the surface atm